boschresearch/image-render-setup/docs/source/install_development.md

 A development installation installs all Catharsys Python source in `editable` mode.
 This means, you can use all commands registered in the Python environment by Catharsys, but the code executed is the one in your cloned repositories and not code installed in `site-packages`.

+If you just want to have a source installation and do not plan to modify the code, not all the steps described in the following will be necessary.
+The advantage of a source install is, that you can get the latest (possible buggy) features with the command `cathy repos update`.
+This pulls the main branch for all repositories in the system.

+The steps that are only needed if you want to contribute code, will be denoted by "**(for contribution install)**".
+You can leave these out if you just want to use the source install.

 ## Contributing

 If you want to contribute to any of the repositories, make sure to read and follow the instructions in the repository's `CONTRIBUTION.md` file.
 Note that the projects have different Open Source licenses.
 In particular, all Blender related projects are **GPL-v3** licensed, while the other projects are **Apache-2.0** licensed, unless stated otherwise.
 The documentation is `CC-BY-4.0` and the example configurations `CC-4.0` licensed.
 In any case, the license file that is included with a project determines its' license.
 Here is the [CONTRIBUTING.md](CONTRIBUTING.md) file of the `image-render-setup` project.

 ## Branching Model

 This project uses the GitFlow branching model.
 However, the naming of the branches is adapted to make the workflow with GitHub easier.
-What would typically be called `develop` branch is here the `main` branch, which is the default GitHub branch.
-The `main` or `master` branch of the GitFlow model is here called `stable`.
+What would typically be called `develop` branch becomes the `main` branch, which is the default GitHub branch.
+The `main` or `master` branch of the GitFlow model becomes the `stable` branch.
 That is, you develop in a feature branch (`feature/[your feature]`) and then create a pull request agains the `main` branch.
 Pull requests against the `stable` branch will be rejected.

 Releases are tagged with a version number in the stable branch.
 This allows to go back to a specific version from which to create a new release branch, if multiple releases need to be developed or fixed in parallel.